Skip to content

 keyid text Display-friendly key identifier

-options { } Optional object containing settings and preferences
+options { } [OPTIONAL] An object containing settings and preferences (See: Options )

 Keys generated via .getkey() method have a short life span.
 They typically expire if no operation are performed on a key within a minute.
 If a key expires by the time you are ready to read or write data, simply call .getkey() again.